-The PLS (Pratono, 2016; Eikebrokk et al., 2011) technique for testing the models was performed using the software package SmartPLS v.
-3.2.6 (Ringle et al., 2017).
+The PLS (Pratono, 2016; Eikebrokk et al., 2011) technique for testing the models was preformed using the software package SmartPLS v.
+3.2.6.
+(Ringle, Wende, and Will, 2017).
 When testing a researched model, in the context of PLS-SEM, a two-stage approach was used (Hair et al., 2017).
-The PLS multivariate technique was chosen as it allows testing of multiple dependent and independent latent constructs (Mathwick et al., 2008) which, in our case, is more than necessary as two dependent variables must be evaluated at the same time.
-Additionally, it calculates the relationship between all variables at the same time, and does not require multivariate normality (Zhou et al., 2012).
-The research model was framed in a way that, in the first stage, the latent variable scores (LVs) of each cultural intelligence dimension were obtained.
+The PLS multivariate technique was chosen as it allows testing of multiple dependent and independent latent constructs (Mathwick et al, 2008) which, in our case, is more than necessary as two dependent variables must be evaluated at the same time.
+Additionally, it calculates the relationship between all variables at the same time, and doesn't require multivariate normality (Zhou et al, 2012).
+The research model was framed in a way that, in the first stage, the latent variable scores (LVs) of each Cultural Intelligence dimension were obtained.
 This way the number of relationships in the model was reduced, making the model more parsimonious and resistant to collinearity problems (Hair et al., 2016).
-The second stage consisted of loading LVs on cultural intelligence constructs and, during further analysis, cultural intelligence was treated as one construct.
+The second stage consisted of loading latent variable scores (LVs) on Cultural Intelligence constructs and, during further analysis, Cultural Intelligence was treated as one construct.
 Analysis of the measurement model will provide this research with an estimation of how well data fit the proposed theory (Afthanorhan, 2013).
-The analysis of the structural model will result in path coefficients of statistical significance (using Bootstrapping procedure; 5,000 sub-samples; Hernández-Perlines et al., 2016).
+The analysis of the structural model will result in path coefficients of statistical significance (using Boothstraping procedure; 5000 sub-samples; Hernández-Perlines et al., 2016).
 The impact of geographical distance was captured using an interaction-moderation effect (Torres and Sidorova, 2015) and, to control age and gender, PLS-MGA was used.